How Long Will I Need To Drive Around Iceland?

 • Summer months of June to August are ideal for navigating challenging terrain such as mountain roads and F-roads, due to improved weather conditions.
 This means you’ll have endless opportunities for scenic hikes and enjoy the Icelandic sunshine.

 • If hunting the Northern Lights is on your radar instead, winter months are a better option.
 You can also enjoy winter activities such as skiing, snowmobiling, and ice caving.
 Just bear in mind that roads can get icy, and sometimes be closed due to extreme weather conditions.
+Our guide to driving in Iceland in Winter has a range of tips to help.

 A female tourist leaning against her RV camper trailer parked on the side of a road in Iceland during an autumn trip